 Housing costs in Mashpee are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Unlike some towns, Mashpee isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mashpee are a mix of both white- and blue-collar jobs.
-Overall, Mashpee is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mashpee who work in management occupations (12.93%), sales jobs (12.23%), and office and administrative support (11.41%).
+Overall, Mashpee is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Mashpee who work in management occupations (12.70%), sales jobs (12.37%), and office and administrative support (11.89%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Mashpee has relatively fewer families with younger children, and/or college students.
 Combined, this makes Mashpee a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.